mbround18/vein-docker/README.md

   - Wait a few seconds, then stop the container.
   - Note: The container can also attempt a best‑effort save on stop when `SAVE_ON_SHUTDOWN=true`, but please still prefer an explicit `Save` command before shutdown.

+## SteamCMD Error Code 8 Mitigation

+SteamCMD sometimes fails with exit code 8 due to corrupted files or failed delta updates.
+When `CODE_8_MITIGATION=true` (default), the container automatically recovers by:

+1. Backing up your saves from `/home/steam/vein/Vein/Saved` to `$HOME/.backup`
+2. Deleting the entire install directory
+3. Performing a clean installation
+4. Restoring your saves from backup

+This ensures your game progress is preserved even when SteamCMD encounters update issues.
+Your saves are never at risk.

 ## Troubleshooting

 - Could not determine server start command